-This will be the sixth of eight Rolex series events for 2017 and the first of the final 3 consecutive events to close out the season.
-As always with a Rolex Series events there is an impressive prize fund of $7,000,000 to tempt the best of the best to compete in what should be a very competitive and exciting event and certainly this year far better represented with less conflict in the area and risk for players to travel to Turkey,
+This will be the sixth of eight Rolex series events for 2018 and the first of the final 3 consecutive events to close out the season.
+As always with a Rolex Series events there is an impressive prize fund of $7,000,000 to tempt the best of the best to compete in what should be a very competitive and exciting event.

-The Championship Course at Regnum Carya Golf & Spa Resort is staging the Turkish Airlines Open for the second consecutive year, with the tournament initially played at the Montgomerie Maxx Royal from 2013-15.
+The Championship Course at Regnum Carya Golf & Spa Resort is staging the Turkish Airlines Open for the third consecutive year, with the tournament initially played at the Montgomerie Maxx Royal from 2013-15.

-.Located in Belek, Antalya, overlooking the Mediterranean Sea, the pristine Regnum Carya hosts for a second year running in 2017 and will this week play at 7,159 yards and to a par of 71.
+.Located in Belek, Antalya, overlooking the Mediterranean Sea, the pristine Regnum Carya hosts for a third year running in 2018 and will this week play at 7,159 yards and to a par of 71.

 Turkey’s first heathland-esque layout, the course was designed by Thomson Perrett & Lobb – the international design agency founded by five-time Open Champion Peter Thomson – and is inspired by the classic British courses on which the Australian enjoyed much success in the 1950s and 1960s.